 The medieval town of Cahors is 15 minutes away by car.
 St. Cirq Lapopie, the pre-historic caves of Pech-Merle and the pilgrimage town of Rocamadour are within easy reach.
 Also Figeac and Sarlat are not far.

-It is an ideal area for hiking, walking of biking.
+It is an ideal area for hiking, walking and cycling.
 The famous route de Compostella runs through this area.

 In one of the authentique villages or towns in the area you can find markets, brocantes or vide-grenier every day of the week.